Mause/mause.github.com/cv/resume.1.md

       - Software Engineer
       - Home Buying Division
       - What did you do?
+        - NovaPrint API
       - What was the customer impact?
       - Lots more here
       - Champion of Diversity and Inclusion

  * DuckDB Labs (contracting work, ongoing) | July 2022 - Ongoing
       - Maintaining open source database clients for Java and Python
       - Maintaining a external wrapping library for a popular ORM framework (SQLAlchemy) for DuckDB

  * DKB Solutions | 2018 (dates)
       - worked for small contracting firm doing frontend and backend development
       - React & Relay frontend
       - Express and graphql backend, with postgres database
       - AWS hosted, making use of many services

  * Bankwest | November 2016 - October 2017
-     - Software Engineering Intern in Team 4
+     - Software Engineering Intern
      - Spike for Tiger team in here
      - What did you do?
      - What was the impact
      - Squad size
  * Bankwest | October 2017 -
      - Associate Software Engineer
-     - Feautre driven teams
+     - Feature driven teams
      - Warren Buffet
      - What did you do highlights
+        - NovaLendnet API
      - Impacts

 ## EDUCATION